Isiah Kiner-Falefa: Pittsburgh Pirates (2024–2025)

-On July 30, 2024, the Toronto Blue Jays traded Kiner-Falefa to the Pittsburgh Pirates in exchange for Charles McAdoo.
-He appeared in 50 games for the Pirates during the remainder of the 2024 season, batting .240/.265/.322 with one home run, 10 RBIs, and eight stolen bases.
+On July 30, 2024, the Toronto Blue Jays traded Kiner-Falefa to the Pittsburgh Pirates for Charles McAdoo.
+He played with the Pirates for the remainder of the 2024 season, batting .240/.265/.322 with one home run and 10 RBIs in 50 games.

-Kiner-Falefa appeared in 119 games for the Pirates during the 2025 season, batting .264/.300/.332 with one home run, 35 RBIs, and 15 stolen bases.
+Kiner-Falefa began the 2025 season with the Pirates, batting .264/.300/.332 with one home run and 35 RBIs in 119 games.

 Toronto Blue Jays (2025)

 On August 31, 2025, the Toronto Blue Jays claimed Kiner-Falefa off waivers from the Pittsburgh Pirates.
-He appeared in 19 games for the Blue Jays during the remainder of the 2025 season, batting .233/.258/.367 with one home run and five RBIs.
+He played with the Blue Jays for the remainder of the 2025 season, batting .233/.258/.367 with one home run and five RBIs in 19 games.

-In Game 7 of the 2025 World Series, with the Toronto Blue Jays and Los Angeles Dodgers tied 4–4 in the bottom of the ninth inning, Kiner-Falefa entered the game as a pinch-runner for second baseman Bo Bichette, who was limited by a knee injury.
+In Game 7 of the 2025 World Series, with the Toronto Blue Jays and Los Angeles Dodgers tied 4–4 in the bottom of the ninth inning, Kiner-Falefa entered the game as a pinch runner for Blue Jays second baseman Bo Bichette, who was limited by a knee injury.
 With one out and the bases loaded, Kiner-Falefa was on third base when Blue Jays batter Daulton Varsho hit a ground ball to Dodgers second baseman Miguel Rojas.
-Attempting to score the potential championship-winning run, Kiner-Falefa was tagged out at home plate on a force play.
+Attempting to score the championship-winning run, Kiner-Falefa was out at home plate on a force play.
 Although coaching instructed him to hold a close lead at third base to avoid a possible double play on a line drive, Kiner-Falefa faced criticism on social media after the game for taking only a small primary lead, especially since Dodgers third baseman Max Muncy was positioned far from the base.
 He was also faulted for not taking a larger secondary lead while Dodgers pitcher Yoshinobu Yamamoto delivered the pitch.
 Additionally, Kiner-Falefa received criticism for sliding feet-first into home plate rather than running through it, a technique generally considered faster and more common on force plays similar to those at first base.
-Ultimately, the Dodgers won the game in extra innings, and Kiner-Falefa was widely perceived as having possibly cost the Blue Jays the championship title.
+Ultimately, the Dodgers won the game 5–4 in extra innings.
+Kiner-Falefa's decision was both criticized and supported.

+Following the 2025 season, Kiner-Falefa became a free agent.

+Boston Red Sox (2026–present)

+On February 10, 2026, Kiner-Falefa signed a one-year, $6 million contract with the Boston Red Sox.
+On June 20, Kiner-Falefa was placed on the injured list due to left forearm inflammation.
+A subsequent CT scan revealed a stress reaction in his forearm.
+He was transferred to the 60–day injured list on August 11.
+Kiner-Falefa was activated on September 1, when rosters expanded.